StockSharp/AlgoTrading/API/3401-3500/3409_Potential_Entries/README.md

 ## Usage Notes
 - Choose `Bullish` or `Bearish` mode depending on whether you want to scan for long or short opportunities.
 - The default hourly candles can be replaced with any other available candle data type.
-- There is no Python port yet, as requested.
-Only the C# implementation is provided.
+- Implementations are available in both C# and Python.
 - The strategy does not place profit targets.
 Exits rely solely on the candle-based stop logic or manual intervention.